 Is A Subdomain A Separate Website?

 Yes, a subdomain is treated as a separate website by Google and other search engines.
-But search engines do understand the relationship between subdomains and root domains.
+But search engines do understand the relationship between a subdomains and root domain.

 Can I Use a Subdomain for My E-commerce Store?

 Yes, you can use a subdomain for your e-commerce store.
 In fact, we recommend it!

 As you can see, subdomains can be a great way to organize your wordpress site and improve your SEO.

 Just remember to use them for the right reasons and you’ll be fine.